bat/bat/INSTALL.md

 using `--with-rootsys=/path/to/rootsys`

-You can configure BAT with the RooFit/RooStats support using `--with-roostats`.
+You can configure BAT with the RooFit/RooStats support using `--enable-roostats`.
 The configure script will check whether the version of ROOT is sufficient and whether the ROOT was compiled with RooFit/RooStats support.